Multi-Site-App-Dev/Quality-Assurance/Frontend Questions/Status Report 2/JavaScript.md

   * Is it a best practice to use global variables?
 Why or why not?

-12. What are some methods on the function prototype?

-13. If you declare a variable `var` inside a for loop is that block scoped or function scoped?
+12. If you declare a variable `var` inside a for loop is that block scoped or function scoped?

   * If you declare a variable `let` inside a for loop is that block scoped or function scoped?

-14. What will happen?
+13. What will happen?

 ```javascript
 const hi;